AndrewWPhillips/HexEdit/HexEdit/Graphics/Readme.txt

 The 3 images for each toolbar can be created from there corresponding Paint.Net file (eg Graphics\editbar.pdn) in this way:

 - make the "hot" image
-  - change colour of background layer to XP toolbar background colour (239,236,221)
+  x change colour of background layer to XP toolbar background colour (239,236,221)
-  - increase saturation of images layer to 140
-    - note that background colour is in diff layer and retains its colour
-    - if more than one layer has images then merge them down to one layer
+  - merge down all image layers if there are more than one
+  - select layer with images
-  - merge images layer with background layer (merge down)
+  - increase saturation of images layer to 140 x merge images layer with background layer (merge down)
-  - fill background (tol 40%) with (192,192,192)
+  - fill background layer with (192,192,192)
   - save as 24-bit .BMP with "hot" suffix (eg editbarHot.BMP)
 - make the "cold" (normal) image
   - reopen the .PDN file (eg editbar.PDN)
-  - changed colour of background layer to XP toolbar background colour (239,236,221)
+  - merge down all image layers if there are more than one
   - select layer with toolbar images
   - open Hue + Saturation dialog (Adjustment/ Hue + Saturation)
   - reduce saturation from 100 down to 80
     - note that background colour is in diff layer and stays the same
-  - merge images layer with background layer (merge down)
-  - fill background (tol 40%) with (192,192,192)
+  - fill background with (192,192,192)
   - save as 24-bit .BMP file (eg editbarCold.BMP)
 - make the disabled image [not currently done]
   - reopen the .PDN file (eg editbar.PDN)
+  - merge down all image layers if there are more than one
-  - select layer with toolbar images
+  - select layer with images
   - open Hue + Saturation dialog and reduce saturation to 0
   - open Brightness + Contrast dialog (Adjustment/Brightness+Contrast)
     - reduce contrast to -60, increase brightness to 50
-  - merge images layer with background layer (merge down)
-  - fill background (tol 40%) with (192,192,192)
+  - fill background layer with (192,192,192)
   - save as .BMP file (eg editbarDisabled.BMP)
 - reduce size of all .BMP files by making them 8-bit with RLE compression
   - load each .BMP into Photoshop Elements